emu-russia/psxcpu/mdec.md

    '-----'       '-----'       '-----'
 </pre>

-Цветность растягивается по причине того, что беспонту хранить отдельные блоки, потому что глаз человека все равно не заметит разницы.
+The chromaticity is stretched because it is pointless to store separate blocks, because the human eye will not notice the difference anyway.

-Формат выходных данных устанавливается контрольным регистром MDEC.
+The output data format is set by the MDEC control register.

 ## MDEC Circuit

 - RLE Decoding
 - Uses Radix-4 Booth multiplication: http://www.geoffknagge.com/fyp/booth.shtml
-- Схема [[MDEC]] IDCT. Перемножает результат RLE декодирования и Scale Table Matrix (за 2 прохода).
+- IDCT circuit.
+Multiplies result of RLE decoding and Scale Table Matrix (in 2 passes).

-### Топология
+### Topology

 ![Circuit002_loc](/imgstore/mdec/Circuit002_loc.jpg)